SHAREHOLDER ACTION ALERT: The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against loanDepot, Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

 - Oops!Something went wrong.Please try again later.

-LOS ANGELES, CA / ACCESSWIRE / September 27, 2021 /The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against loanDepot, Inc. ("loanDepot" or "the Company") (NYSE:LDI) for violations of the federal securities laws.
+LOS ANGELES, CA / ACCESSWIRE / September 29, 2021 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against loanDepot, Inc. ("loanDepot" or "the Company") (NYSE:LDI) for violations of the federal securities laws.

 Investors who purchased the Company's shares pursuant and/or traceable to the Company's initial public offering conducted on February 16, 2021 (the "IPO"), are encouraged to contact the firm before November 8, 2021.